Ben Roethlisberger’s Cleats Honor Victims Of Pittsburgh Synagogue Shooting

 — Adam Schefter (@AdamSchefter) November 4, 2018

 Eighteen people were injured during the October 27 ambush.
-Along with the Rosenthals CNN lists the worshipers who didn’t make it as having included Sulvan Simon, 86, Bernice Simon, 84, Jerry Rabinowitz, 66, Rose Mallinger, 97, Daniel Stein, 71, Melvin Wax, 88, Rich Gottfried, 65, Irving Younger, 69, and Joyce Fienberg, 75.
+Along with the Rosenthals, CNN lists the worshipers who didn’t make it as having included Sulvan Simon, 86; Bernice Simon, 84; Jerry Rabinowitz, 66; Rose Mallinger, 97; Daniel Stein, 71; Melvin Wax, 88; Rich Gottfried, 65; Irving Younger, 69; and Joyce Fienberg, 75.

 Bowers now stands a good chance of being sentenced to death for the murders.
 The 46-year-old anti-Semite is facing a range of murder, hate crime, and various other types of charges spanning a 44-count indictment that he has plead not guilty to.